-The K_d values determined vary from 6-48 μ M, with Cu2+ having the greatest affinity followed by Ni^{2+} , Zn^{2+} and Cd^{2+} (Table 3).
+The K_d values determined vary from 6-48 μM, with Cu2+ having the greatest affinity followed by Ni2+, Zn2+, and Cd2+ (Table 3).
 As revealed in all metal-bound crystal structures and previous in vivo studies (5), histidine residues are the major components for metal binding.
-Again the larger size of the Cd2+ ion may explain its low affinity as its coordination may be less preferred, however a lower propensity to bind histidine residues compared to the other metals (7) may also result in a lower affinity to proteins with multiple histidine-containing binding sites such as MamM CTD.
-Cu2+ has the highest propensity to bind histidine, which clearly explains its high affinity to MamM.
-Ni2+ also exhibits a high propensity for histidine binding compared to Zn^{2+} and Mn^{2+} (7).
-Although all binding reactions are exothermic (Table 3), Cu2+-binding displays much lower enthalpy, which means it is favoured in terms of the heat release.
-Moreover, while Ni2+, Zn2+ but also Cd2+ display high entropy, the entropy of Cu2+ binding is negative, suggesting that its binding results in a more ordered state of the cations compared to its free state in solution.
-Summarizing all of the above, the negative Gibbs free energy of the binding reactions imply that all metal-binding reactions are preferred to the apo state (excluding Mn2+), yet MamM CTD shows clear preferences for the binding of specific metals over others.
+Again, the larger size of the Cd2+ ion may explain its low affinity because its coordination may be less preferred; however, a lower propensity to bind histidine residues compared with the other metals (7) may also result in a lower affinity to proteins with multiple histidine-containing binding sites such as MamM

+CTD.
+Cu^{2+} has the highest propensity to bind histidine, which clearly explains its high affinity to MamM.
+Ni2+ also exhibits a high propensity for histidine binding compared with Zn2+ and Mn2+ (7).
+Although all binding reactions are exothermic (Table 3), Cu2+-binding displays much lower enthalpy, which means it is favored in terms of the heat release.
+Moreover, whereas Ni2+ and Zn2+, but also Cd2+, display high entropy, the entropy of Cu2+ binding is negative, suggesting that its binding results in a more ordered state of the cations compared with its free state in solution.
+Summarizing all of the above, the negative Gibbs free energy of the binding reactions implies that all metal-binding reactions are preferred to the apo state (excluding Mn2+), yet MamM CTD shows clear preferences for the binding of specific metals over others.